Godtide/ReportAid/README.md

 ## A Proof of concept

 [ReportAid](http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/) is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
-You should expect some bugs, too (feel free to register any you find as issues).
+You should expect some bugs, too (if you find any, feel free to raise an [issue](https://github.com/glowkeeper/ReportAid/issues)).
 Furthermore, the app' is missing some functionality as it does not, currently, implement all of the [IATI Standard](https://iatistandard.org/en/).
 That said, as a proof of concept, the app' serves its purpose well.
 Hopefully, you agree and want to get involved - if so, please get in touch with s dot huckle at sussex dot ac dot uk.

 ## Installing ReportAid Locally